susannaopal/daily-reader-app/README.md

   - [Project Specs](#project-specs)

 ## Abstract
-The goal of this project was to build an application with a team of back-end developers and implement new concepts, patterns, and libraries that have not been explicitly taught while at Turing.
-The app allows a user to explore and discover animal and plant species that are classified as critically imperiled.
-If a user chooses to register an account, they will be able to login and favorite the species they find the most interesting in order to keep track of their status.
-Otherwise, anyone can explore the app by choosing the guest option.
+The goal of this app was to be created from a take home challenge.
+The app utilizes the Top Stories API from the New York Times.
+Users can browse the top headlines of the day from the Time's homepage, click on the article to be taken to the news story, or search for a story on the topic of their choice.

 ## Technologies